x-rojas-io/sothis/content/about.md

 ## The Meaning of Sothis

 In Ancient Greek, **Σῶθις (Sōthis)** refers to the star ⭐ **Sirius**, which the Greeks identified with the Egyptian goddess Sopdet.
-The goddess Sopdet was associated with fertility, rebirth, the flooding of the Nile, and the start of a new year—a symbol of renewal and new beginnings.
+The goddess Sopdet was associated with fertility, rebirth, the flooding of the Nile, and the start of a new year, a symbol of renewal and new beginnings.

 The rising of Sirius was especially significant because it marked the beginning of the Nile's annual inundation, the natural cycle on which all Egyptian agriculture and life depended.